orbeon/orbeon-forms-doc/FAQ-:-Orbeon-Forms-Resources-and-Support.md

 You can provide two types of test cases:

 - __An XHTML+XForms__ file that runs in Form Runner or in the XForms sandbox - This is the preferred way of submitting a test case.
 Most problems with XForms can be shown in one single XHTML+XForms file.
-If you need the XForms to call a service with an ``, you can simulate this by placing an XML file that contains the response from that service on a public web site, and changing the`` to point to that file.
+If you need the XForms to call a service with an `<xf:submission>`, you can simulate this by placing an XML file that contains the response from that service on a public web site, and changing the `<xf:submission>` to point to that file.
 If you don't have a server of your own that you can use for this, a free hosting service will work.

 - __An application__ - An Orbeon Forms application is stored under `resources/apps`.
 Assuming you have your application under `resources/apps/foo`, it can be accessed by going to`http://localhost:8080/ops/foo/`.
 If you can't create a test case that runs in the XForms sandbox, create a simple standalone application under directory foo, zip the content of that directory, and attach it to your email in the Orbeon Forms forum as `foo.zip`.